UFC 277: Pena vs. Nunes 2: Predictions & Analysis

 A few statistical edges stand out.
 Kim throws significantly more leather — a 1.4 sig. strike per minute gap.
 Edwards is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Kim has tighter striking defense, making opponents miss more often.

 The Pick: Joselyne Edwards over Ji Yeon Kim.
-This is essentially a pick'em.
-The model nudges toward Edwards at 53%, but there's almost nothing separating these two.
+The model gives Edwards a slight nod at 56% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Nicolae Negumereanu